-These operations are not required on the execution server that configures the cluster system.
+Move only the "spool directory for Job Execution Control" to the shared disk on the execution server that configures the cluster system.

 7. Make settings to automatically reflect information on both the active node and the standby node.

 Refer to "2.8 Settings for Automatic Reflection."